AIDELabAZ/CA_and_climate/README.md

 - `Michler_et_al_JEEM_data.dta` cleaned data used in the analysis.

 ## References
 Michler, J.D., Baylis, K., Arends-Kuenning, M., and Mazvimavi, K. (2019).
-"Conservation Agriculture and Climate Resilience."
-Journal of Environmental Economics and Management 93: 148-69.
+"Conservation Agriculture and Climate Resilience." *Journal of Environmental Economics and Management 93*: 148-69.